Stratia/Zoom-Automated-Login/README.md

 ## **Zoom Automation**
-This program automatically logins you into a Zoom session at your alloted time.
+This program automatically logs you into a Zoom session at your alloted time.
 Optionally you can choose to have end the session at your allotted time.

 ## **How To Use**
 • Run setup.py to automatically to install the required modules and to create CSV.
 Alternatively you